Sniadekk/rpi-home-radio/README.md

 ## What it is?

 Rusty radio is an application that lets you broadcast your favourite songs via radio, so you can listen it on every device with fm receiver.
+All it takes is a raspberry pi, wire, few minutes for installation and some radio device.

 ## What features does it have?
-* Persist all of the previously played songs in database, making them easily accessible in the future
+* Persist all of the previously played songs in database, making them easily accessible in the future.
-* While nothing is currently scheduled, it plays random songs saved in the database
+* While nothing is currently scheduled, it plays random songs saved in the database.
-* Schedule songs and have the queue synchronized across all connected devices
+* Schedule songs and have the queue synchronized across all connected devices.
-* Download songs from youtube
+* Download songs from youtube.
-* Fetch your favourite songs from Spotify, so you can always easily access songs you currently like to listen
+* Fetch your favourite songs from Spotify, so you can always easily access songs you currently like to listen.

 ## Installation